RomayLala/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-s function  fills memory with a constant byte.
+This function  fills memory with a constant byte.
+This function  copies memory area.